peterkuma/masters-thesis/chapters/a_acraneb2-configuration-parameters.md

 ACRANEB2 radiation scheme, esp. those relevant to computational intermittency.
-The parameters are set as variables in a Fortran namelist supplied to the SCM (single column model) or the NWP model ALARO.
+The parameters are set as variables in a Fortran namelist supplied to the SCM (single column model) or the NWP model ALADIN.
-More configuration parameters are documented briefly in `Arp/module/yomphy.F90` in the ALADIN/ALARO source code.
+More configuration parameters are documented briefly in `Arp/module/yomphy.F90` in the ALADIN source code.

 ## Intermittency Parameters